kathleenabadie/Tcellmemory/README.md

 ## image_analysis_downstream_R
 These scripts are related to Figure 3 and Figure S3.
-HMM_promoter_states_analysis_manuscript.Rmd implements a hidden markov model to call Tcf7 promoter states from the live imaging data.
+HMM_promoter_states_analysis_manuscript.Rmd implements a hidden markov model to call Tcf7 promoter states from the live imaging data and generate subsequent Tcf7 silencing analyses (R).

 ## hom_het_analysis